What is Cloud Business Intelligence?

-If business intelligence involves software, infrastructure and the services of trained professionals to customize the solution, then cloud business intelligence must also include all three of these components.
+If business intelligence requires software, infrastructure and the services of data modelers, ETL developers and report authors, then cloud business intelligence must also include all of these components.
 In other words…

 “Cloud business intelligence is the practice of preparing and transforming data into useful information in a systematic way that utilizes an off-premise data solution in the cloud.”

 Like other cloud services, it may be made available by subscriptions of varying terms.
-But unlike typical cloud offerings that can be configured by the business user, cloud business intelligence must include the necessary services component to be complete.
+But unlike typical cloud offerings that can be configured by the business user, cloud business intelligence must include software, infrastructure and the necessary services.